imaachman/Flutter-Calendar-Package/README.md

         backgroundColor: Colors.red,
       ),
       appBar: AppBar(),
-      body: DateSelectionWidget() //DateSelectionWidget() returns a container and should be used as one!
+      body: DateSelectionWidget() //DateSelectionWidget() returns a container and should be used like one!
     );
   }